-Saad Ahmad is a respected immigration lawyer in Northern California with over 21 years of experience, who handles complex immigration related matters.
+Saad Ahmad is a highly respected immigration lawyer in Northern California with over 21 years of experience, who handles complex immigration related matters.
 He has successfully litigated many important immigration cases in various federal courts around the country.

 Mr. Ahmad’s practice focuses on deportation defense and federal court litigation, with a special emphasis on the immigration consequences of criminal convictions.
 In Estrada-Espinoza v.
 Mukasey, 546 F.3d 1147(9th Cir.
 2008) (en banc), Mr. Ahmad successfully argued that a California statutory rape statute is not an aggravated felony ground of removal under the Immigration & Nationality Act.
 In Cardenas-Delgado v.
 Holder, 720 F.3d 1111 (9th Cir.
 2013), he successfully argued that aliens whose aggravated felony convictions resulted from a jury trial prior to the enactment of the Illegal Immigration Reform and Immigration Responsibility Act (“IIRIRA”) were not precluded from obtaining relief from removal under former Immigration & Nationality Act § 212(c), because the presumption against retroactive application of statutes does not require a showing of detrimental reliance.